-Open Houses.
-From time to time, the Office of the Vice President for Enrollment Management will request that departmental representatives attend open houses for prospective or admitted students.
+Open Houses and Recruitment Fairs.
+From time to time, the Office of the Vice President for Enrollment Management and/or the Office of the Provost will request that departmental representatives attend open houses or other recruitment events for prospective or admitted students.

-Sexual Harassment
+Sexual Misconduct

-CUNY is committed to maintaining an employment and academic environment free from all forms of exploitation, intimidation or harassment, including sexual harassment.
-CUNY does not tolerate sexual harassment.
-It is demeaning, offensive, illegal and prohibited by university policy.
+CUNY is committed to maintaining an employment and academic environment free from all forms of exploitation, intimidation or harassment, including sexual harassment, sexual violence, intimate partner/dating violence and stalking.
+These behaviors are illegal and prohibited by university policy.
 The university strives to foster a harassment-free environment - one in which all its members can work, study and learn in an atmosphere of courtesy and mutual respect.
-The full policy statement may be found on either the Brooklyn College or CUNY websites.
+The college may be able to investigate off campus incidents if occurring between members of the campus community.
+Even where the college may not have the ability to investigate, it can offer referrals to on and off-campus supportive services.